qquais/BrainViz/README.md

 ## ⚠️ Known Issues

-- Viewer only loads `.txt` manually (intercept handles `.edf`, `.csv`, `.zip`)
-- Does not support multi-channel EEG yet
-- Interception may fail if page disables content scripts or uses custom download logic
+- Interception may fail if page disables content scripts or uses custom download logic.

 ---